rovaughn/build/README.md

 ## TODO ##

+- Recognize build.yml itself as a dependency.
+This will be quick to add.
+- There are places where error messages could be more clear.
 - When depending on a directory, consider the modtimes of all files in the directory.
 - Automatic recipes based on file extension.
 For instance a recipe named something like `default.c` would run for any `.c` file that didn't have an explicit recipe.
-- Recognize build.yml itself as a dependency.
-This will be quick to add.
-- There are places where error messages could be more clear.
 - If multiple commands are running in parallel and emitting output at the same time, it would get confusing.
-- "Dynamic includes," where an include depends on the contents of a file (e.g. you scan a file to determine its dependencies) may be worth consideration.
+- It might be useful to have a "refine" command.
+For instance when gcc compiles something, it can tell you exactly what source files it ended up using.
+You could refine an include so it actually only depends on the files that were actually used.